 Plan your Visit to Beer City, USA

-While many visit Asheville for its outdoor adventures, eclectic music and art scenes, and historical architecture, craft beer enthusiasts are now traveling to the area for the local breweries.
-Our thriving microbrewery culture is rooted in the success of original basement brewer, Highland Brewery.
+While many visit Asheville for its outdoor adventures, eclectic music and art scenes, and historical architecture, craft beer enthusiasts have recently started flocking to the area for the local breweries.
+Our thriving microbrewery culture is rooted in the success of the original basement brewer, Highland Brewery.
 Today, Asheville boasts more breweries per capita than any other US city.
 So, what is the key to success?
 It is all about the harmonious union of available land, pristine water, and convenient transportation.

 We look forward to helping you plan your visit to Asheville!
 Please utilize the resources below to help map out your visit to local breweries.
 Planning on consuming a good deal of delicious beer?
-Join us for an overnight stay; and our 24-hour Concierge will be happy to help you schedule your tastings.
+Join us for an overnight stay and our 24-hour Concierge will be happy to help you schedule your tastings and safe transportation.

 Grab your friends and head on over to Asheville, every beer connoisseur's paradise.
-More than 20 craft beer brands call Asheville home; and there are plenty of additional activities for those with an aversion to beer.
+More than 20 craft beer brands call Asheville home.
 Some of our favorite breweries include:

 Since opening in 1995, Asheville Brewing has become a local favorite with three locations around town offering a unique assortment of brews, food, and fun.
 We suggest heading over to the Merrimon Avenue location that features the original brewery and a discount movie theater.
 Or, stop by their Downtown Asheville location on Coxe Avenue to enjoy a brewery tour or to simply relax with a beer on the pet-friendly patio.